What’s the lowdown?

 Appetite and weight changes

 As with combined contraceptive methods, research surrounding appetite changes with the progestogen-only pill is limited.
-Research has found limited evidence of change in weight with progestogen-only contraceptives.
-In studies most women gained less than 4.4lb (2kg) within six to 12 months of beginning progestogen-only contraception, so any weight gain you might experience is unlikely to be dramatic.
+Research⁷ has found limited evidence of change in weight with progestogen-only contraceptives.
+In studies most women gained less than 4.4lb (2kg) within six to 12 months of beginning progestogen-only contraception, so any weight gain you might experience from birth control is unlikely to be dramatic.

-This side effect certainly won’t affect everybody, however; while some of The Lowdown’s users have reported weight gain, with some finding it more severe than others, some users have stated that their appetite increased when they stopped taking progestogen-only contraception, and others found a decrease in their appetite while taking the mini pill.
+While some of The Lowdown’s users have reported weight gain on birth control, with some finding it more severe than others, some users have stated that their appetite increased when they stopped taking progestogen-only contraception, and others found a decrease in their appetite while taking the mini pill.

 Post-menopausal weight loss